 COVID-19 vs. Allergies vs. Sinus Symptoms

 Sinus and allergy symptoms can overlap, and both share similarities with signs of COVID-19.
+For instance, a runny nose can be a symptom of COVID-19.
 However, there are some symptoms unique to COVID-19.
 Gastrointestinal issues, fever, body aches and a new loss of taste or smell are not typical of allergies or a sinus infection.

 |Symptom||COVID-19||Seasonal Allergies||Sinus Problems|